Skip to main content

 • Assessment Granularity: Track student engagement with specific analytical frameworks

-• Scaffolding Control: Students must complete foundational work before accessing extensions
+• Scaffolding Control: Students complete foundational work before accessing extensions

 • Pedagogical Data: How different analytical lenses affect student reasoning